- What is the Primary Care Survey?

 4. WHY IS IT IMPORTANT TO HAVE A SURVEY ABOUT PRIMARY CARE?

 Primary care services affect the lives of all New Brunswick citizens in many ways.
 It is important for New Brunswickers to understand how primary care services are being delivered and whether access to these services is improving.
-This Survey is an opportunity for New Brunswickers in all regions to share their experiences.
+This survey is an opportunity for New Brunswickers in all regions to share their experiences.

 Access to primary care was identified as a strategic area of focus by the Government of New Brunswick.
 As a result, various initiatives have been put in place to improve access to primary care services.
-Asking citizens about their access to and experiences with these services can help drive improvements in primary care services for everyone in New Brunswick.
+Asking citizens about their access to and experiences with these services can help drive improvements in primary services for everyone in New Brunswick.

 5. WHO CAN TAKE PART IN THIS SURVEY?